dotnet/runtime/src/tools/illink/docs/error-codes.md

 - CustomAttribute 'type' is being referenced in the code but the 'type' has been removed using the "remove" attribute tag on a type inside the LinkAttributes xml

-#### `IL2046`: Presence of RequiresUnreferencedCodeAttribute on method '<method>' doesn't match overridden method 'base method'.
+#### `IL2046`: Presence of RequiresUnreferencedCodeAttribute on method 'method' doesn't match overridden method 'base method'.
 All overridden methods must have RequiresUnreferencedCodeAttribute.

 - All overrides of a virtual method including the base method must either have or not have the RequiresUnreferencedCodeAttribute.